 Creating the First Post-Factory Farm Poultry Ranch

 Good Shepherd Poultry Ranch is a unique network of Heritage poultry farmers that includes the nation’s preeminent expert on Heritage poultry, Farm Forward Board Member Frank Reese.
 In 2009, with the pro bono assistance of Farm Forward Consulting, Good Shepherd was able to expand its production beyond turkeys to include chickens.
 Good Shepherd is currently the market leader in the sale of chicken and turkey products that come from birds who are raised entirely outside of the factory farm industry using humane and sustainable methods.
-Good Shepherd has served as a model for animal welfare standards developed by several nonprofit groups, including the nation’s largest certification organization, Global Animal Partnership and the most rigorous certification, the Animal Welfare Approved program of AWI.
+Good Shepherd has served as a model for animal welfare standards developed by several nonprofit groups, including the nation’s largest certification organization, Global Animal Partnership and the most rigorous certification, the Animal Welfare Approved program of A Greener World.
 With ongoing pro bono assistance from Farm Forward Consulting, Good Shepherd continues to grow to meet more of the pent-up demand for poultry produced using humane and sustainable methods.

 Crucially, Farm Forward’s analysis of the growth of Good Shepherd has shown that new orders to Good Shepherd are virtually always replacing purchases of factory farmed poultry.
 When a family orders a turkey from Good Shepherd for Thanksgiving, it means they don’t buy a factory farmed bird.
 When Chipotle ordered thousands of pounds of Good Shepherd chicken, they also ordered that much less meat from factory farms.
 Our analysis also suggests that as individuals and companies move to higher welfare birds, the increased cost mitigates towards an overall reduction in meat consumption.